Skip to main content

 The ELC has two general types of courses.
 Foundations Courses focus on basic language skills.
 Students admitted to this track usually have some foundation in English prior to coming to the ELC.
 Academic Courses focus specifically on preparing students to develop English language skills in order to attend a university where English is the medium of instruction.
 Students in Academic Courses should have at least an intermediate-high level of English proficiency.

 The table below shows each level offered in both the Foundations and Academic Program.
+Foundation Prep classes are offered based on enrollment.

 ELC Levels